unexist/blog/_drafts/logging-vs-tracing.md

 #### What is a log?

-A **log** is a timestamped event that happened at a particular time on a system.
+Generally speaking, a **log** is some kind of output of an event that happened on an application on a specific system at a particular time.
-These logs can be pure informational, like when a user sends a request to your service, but can also carry helpful bits of information to figure out what exactly went wrong during troubleshooting.
+During the daily business logs can be pure informational, like when a user sends a request to your service, but when there is an application issue, they can deliver helpful bits of information for troubleshooting.

+One problem with log messages is the sheer amount of data that is generated every day, which makes it quite difficult to keep track of them and to find something specific.
-There are different categories (or levels) for log messages like  **Info**, **Warn** or **Error**, which can be used to filter the data and/or create monitoring alarms:
+To keep them manageable, they are grouped into different categories (called levels) like **Info**, **Warn** or **Error**, depending on their severity.
+Theses log levels can be used to filter data and to create monitoring alarms.

-Here is an example of such a simple log message:
+Here is an example of a simple log message:

 ###### **Logging.java**:
 ```java